Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Summary of the generalized Erdős-Straus and Sierpiński conjecture Summary of the generalized Erdős-Straus and Sierpiński conjecture

 such that:

 This also proves the conjecture under this condition.

-I once again pose the same questions as for the classical Erd\H{o}s-Straus conjecture and Sierpi\'nski’s conjecture to the mathematical community in order to definitively resolve the generalized Erd\H{o}s-Straus and Sierpi\'nski’s conjecture.
+I once again pose the same questions as for the classical Erdős-Straus conjecture and Sierpiński’s conjecture to the mathematical community in order to definitively resolve the generalized Erdős-Straus and Sierpiński’s conjecture.